dsilva1994/dsilva1994/README.md

 ### What Excites Me 🚀:

-- I’m eager to collaborate on projects that merge by backgrounds, aiming to design better user experiences, improve digital communication strategies, and harness technology to create meaningful and impactful solutions.
+- I’m eager to collaborate on projects that merge my backgrounds, aiming to design better user experiences, improve digital communication strategies, and harness technology to create meaningful and impactful solutions.
 - I’m always ready to collaborate and happy to exchange resources!

 ### Programming Languages 👩‍💻 :